XMPro/public-docs-pages/docs/resources/faqs/external-content/youtube/xmpro-ibpms-overview.md

 and exportable reports deploy unlimited

-mobile process without any additional
+mobile process apps without any

-development and speed up your
+additional development and speed up your

 assessments and inspections by capturing